How to Calculate Loss of Consortium Damages

 How Do I Prove My Losses?

-Proving losses in a case of loss of consortium can be challenging, as it is an intangible loss.
-However, there are several ways to demonstrate the extent of the damage suffered and build a strong case.
+When a personal injury case is filed, proving losses in a case of loss of consortium can be challenging, as it is an intangible loss.
+However, demonstrating the impact of a spouse’s injuries on the marital relationship, such as the loss of love, companionship, and sexual intimacy, is crucial.
+There are several ways to demonstrate the extent of the damage suffered and build a strong case.
+The court will consider the state of the marital relationship before the injury and how it has been affected.
 We discussed them below.

 Testimony From Family Members

 One way to prove your losses is by providing testimony from family members and friends about the nature of your relationship with the injured or deceased person.
-Also, get their statements on how the injury or death has affected the relationship.
+Also, get their statements on how the spouse’s injuries or death have affected the relationship.

 For instance, suppose the injured or deceased party used to go grocery shopping every week or handled school runs.
 You have to show that they are no longer able to do this.
 Also, if the injured party was always cheerful but now appears depressed, get testimonies to this effect and how it affected your relationship.